---

 ## Abstract

 This EIP defines the changes needed to adopt `ProgressiveContainer` from [EIP-7495](./eip-7495.md) and `ProgressiveList` from [EIP-7916](./eip-7916.md) in consensus data structures.
+Only merkleization changes; serialization of affected types is unchanged.

 ## Motivation